-Please provide as much of the information listed on Troubleshooting Zowe Explorer on page 494 as is reasonable.
+Please provide as much of the information listed on Troubleshooting Zowe Explorer as is reasonable.
 Anyone working on the issue might need to request this and other information if it is not supplied initially.
 A description of the error and how it can be reproduced is the most important information.